Best Canon Lenses for Family Photographers | Advice From a Photographer

 Buy it on Amazon | Buy it on Adorama

 Canon EF 35mm f/1.4 II USM: If you want to get more creative with your indoor shots and have more room to back up, the 35mm f/1.4 II USM is a great lens!
 There are two versions of this and I have owned both, but the newer one that I linked here handles chromatic aberration much better and has smoother bokeh.
 Super worth the pricetag.
 I use the Canon EF 35mm f/1.4L II USM lens more than anything else.
-My only complaint would be that the lens flare can sometimes end up right in the middle of the frame, but you’ll find the same issue with pretty much all lenses with this focal length.
+My only complaint would be that the lens flare can sometimes end up right in the middle of the frame, but when you’re photographing indoors, that doesn’t really matter.

 Buy it on Amazon | Buy it on Adorama